 Day two, I had walked up the main strip to the big supermarket on the beach highway.
 This became my safe place for the next two hours.
 I walked the isles checking prices and being much more frugal than normal, more hippy than princess.
 I purchased picnic food, and toiletries and checked out the incredible variety of stuff they had there.
 I bought tuna and white asparagus, fresh bread and sprouting seeds, salad and fruit, as much as I could carry for the long walk back for I had decided to actually walk the whole way back.
-These challenges seem to be small but they are important so you don’t cave in to anxieties.
+These challenges seem to be small but they are important so you don’t cave into anxieties.

 Cenote Al Dia Zama.

-Day three I went to a tiny cenote which only the locals seem to know about.
+On day three I went to a tiny cenote which only the locals seem to know about.
 In my shell shocked condition the crystal waters and the Mexican family were perfect for my fractured soul.
 Just chatting and laughing with them was the maximum human contact I could indulge in, such was my post traumatic level of damage from the UK.
 So wallow I did, in that cold cleansing water and searched for fish with the eldest boy.
 These are the small pleasures that one can find if being cautious when feeling damaged, the things that won’t harm or alarm.
 This gentle, kind family welcomed me and made me feel safe, they enveloped me in kindness without being overbearing, they could easily have been hostile for they were enjoying this place without some dumb old bird floundering in, broken and overly grateful for the milk of human kindness.
 Writing this I see that this family actually restored my faith in the human race and set me off on a better journey.
 It was so quiet except for the children enjoying the merits of that clean cold water and their freedom to be children.
-Thankyou my friends for helping me start my healing.
-Although, I cannot explain adequately the primitive emotions I felt there, suffice it to say it felt I was transported back to ancient days when things were simpler and existence was about small groups of people who had care for their much smaller communities.
+Thank you my friends for helping me start my healing.
+Although I cannot explain adequately the primitive emotions I felt there, suffice it to say it felt I was transported back to ancient days when things were simpler and existence was about small groups of people who had care for their much smaller communities.
 A stranger had been welcomed in and acknowledged as no threat so included, for a short time, as one of the part of the group.
 We were literally cave people.

 Day four at last I cut the apron strings and ventured forth to the famous Tulum Archaeological site.
 This was beyond daring as I decided to get the “collectivo” or local shuttle bus, a van in reality but a great form of cheap transport in Mexico and beyond.
 I got my instructions from the hotel and ventured out onto the main strip and over the road to the stop.
-After a quick squirt of the hands and a reminder about a mask I was on the bus whizzing off to the ruins, passing the surprisingly long stretch I had walked the previous day and beyond.
+After a quick squirt of the hands and a reminder about a mask, I was on the bus whizzing off to the ruins, passing the surprisingly long stretch I had walked the previous day and beyond.
 It’s a neat little system where if you ask the driver, he will drop you off where you want on the route, so this is an amazing way to get around without paying out for the very expensive cabs here.

 I walked down the long avenue with loads of touts who immediately stopped pressing me for bloody tours when I spoke sharply to them in Spanish requesting only the entrance to the site.
-In already searing sun I staggered down the long road full of cafes and stalls with brightly coloured tourist memorabilia and arrived at the ticket office.
+In the already searing sun I staggered down the long road full of cafes and stalls with brightly coloured tourist memorabilia and arrived at the ticket office.
 After a quick temperature check I was allowed through.
-For a mere 80 pesos I bought my ticket then started the ascent to the ruins.
+For a mere 80 pesos, I bought my ticket then started the ascent to the ruins.

 Upon getting to the top, the aquamarine sea view opened up to me suddenly and wonderfully, so fast, it caught my breath with wonder.
-Close to tears I reached the hill top and the splendour of the vista and the first ruin.
+Close to tears I reached the hilltop and the splendour of the vista and the first ruin.
 Sadly most stuff is cordoned off, because this first one was built on sandstone and had a central water ablution well, or a cenote of kinds, and it would have been great to go inside.
-However I was buzzing to be in this sacred place.
-This citadel with its three walls to protect it, and the fourth being the sea and cliff side, was enclosed safely as a merchant port of huge significance.
-As a place where they worshipped the wind god, as indeed you should here it seems quite windy, they have remnants of a figure that is an image of a god who is upside down, the “diving god”, in a position of a person diving, clearly, ha ha.
+However, I was buzzing to be in this sacred place.
+This citadel with its three walls to protect it, and the fourth being the sea and cliffside, was enclosed safely as a merchant port of huge significance.
+As a place where they worshipped the wind god, as indeed you should here it seems quite windy, they have remnants of a figure that is an image of a god who is upside down, the “diving god”, in a position of a person diving, clearly, haha.
 Where this all comes from who knows.
-I have researched but there seems to be many versions of this.
+I have researched but there seem to be many versions of this.
 More importantly. this place of worship was decimated by disease that was brought by the Spanish.
 This would be seen in most of the cultures of the Americas by the Spanish.
 Let’s just say that there was a lot of shit brought over by the greed and mercenary attitudes and ignorance of the Europeans.

 I literally continued my walk around absorbing the history and the beauty of the location.
 This hilltop coastal walled town was so different to the other sites I have been to in Mexico that I delayed the beach just to keep revisiting the buildings.
-True they really are ruins but you can imagine how lovely this place would have been in it’s time stucco covered then painted with bright colours.
+True they really are ruins but you can imagine how lovely this place would have been in its time stucco covered then painted with bright colours.
 There is what remains of their astronomical viewing platform where they lined up the solstices and built accordingly their “castle”.
 I absorbed the culture and history greedily after my withdrawal from England.
 Thirsty for more more more, I sat on the hilltop on a large boulder and opened my bag to slam together a big fat sandwich picnic with the fresh bread from the “panaderia” and the cream cheese and salad.
 Munching through this I gazed at the sea and finally could breathe again.
 This was what freedom felt like, I remembered this, freedom.